top of page

 Ultimately, the funding option you pick today will determine what you can and can’t do with your business in the future.

-It’s important in your early years — after launch and before complete traction — to be aware of all your financing options.
-Think about where you want your company to be in one, five, or ten years, and think about how much time or control or money you’re willing to give up getting there.
+It’s important in your early years to be aware of all your startup financing options.
+Think about where you want your company to be in one, five, or ten years, and think about how much time, control, and money you’re willing to give up getting there.

 Get our guide and discover how to maximize your ownership value.
 This is a preview image of - Financing Your Startup Using Debt: Choosing the Right Type of Debt Financing for Sustainable Growth.